Starting a new business venture is a challenge.

-Today, we are almost 1 months far from the first launch date and the beta version of gaming app still isn’t live.
+Today, we are almost 1 month far from the first launch date and the beta version of the gaming app still isn’t live.

 The development team went slow with the work and we added to the delay by suggesting some end moment changes.